I notice people tend to think one or both of these methods will work for discovering your right career path:

 - If you are tired of feeling like the only one in a career transition:

 Look for a group of kindred spirits in the same boat because the transition journey can take a while and you might need someone to toss you a life jacket sometimes.
+(You can consider my small group community for Explorers.)

 - If you feel like it’s time to fully regroup, rethink, or recover your work sanity: